Giovanni Bellini: Maturity

-His Transfiguration now in the Capodimonte Museum of Naples, was probably painted after 1470, exhibiting greater artistic mastery and a more serene spirit than his early work in Venice.
+His Transfiguration now in the Capodimonte Museum of Naples, was probably painted after 1470, exhibiting greater artistic mastery than his early work in Venice.

 Also likely from this period is the altarpiece of the Coronation of the Virgin at Pesaro, which would seem to be his earliest effort in a form of art previously almost monopolised in Venice by the rival school of the Vivarini.

-Many of Giovanni's great public works are now lost.
-His famous altarpiece, painted in tempera for a chapel in the church of S. Giovanni e Paolo, was destroyed along with Titian's Peter Martyr and Tintoretto's Crucifixion in the disastrous fire of 1867.
+Many of Giovanni's public works are now lost.
+His altarpiece, painted in tempera for a chapel in the church of S. Giovanni e Paolo, was destroyed along with Titian's Peter Martyr and Tintoretto's Crucifixion in the fire of 1867.